Sunday, 10 AM Worship Service in the Sanctuary - Also on YouTube and Facebook. Join us as we move into the future with hope and joy.

 Local and Global Commission

 Our Local and Global Commission oversees all outreach ministries at FUMC.
-Below is a list of the local, national and worldwide projects this commission is in charge of.
+Below is a list of some of the local, national and worldwide projects this commission is in charge of.
 Check the bulletin board in the church hallway for updates and pictures.

 Flower Ministry

 Local and Global is responsible for ordering the Christmas Poinsettias and Easter lilies and spring flowers for the sanctuary.
-Elaine Bornemier then beautifully decorates the sanctuary and narthex for the holidays.
-Stay tuned for more information!

-Habitat for Humanity – 2021
+Habitat for Humanity – 2023

 First United Methodist Church of Greeley has been part of the Greeley-Weld Habitat for Humanity affiliate since the beginning.
 In fact, the organizational meetings for Greeley-Weld Habitat were held in our church.
 The annual Christmas Party for Habitat home owners and families continues to be held every year in Fellowship Hall.